vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

     > **NOTE**: Unlike the Excel format, the JSON file includes the model definitions, meaning that everything can be imported with just the one file.

-1. To import the JSON file, use **ADT Explorer** to delete the models and twins following the instructions in earlier tasks, and then import the JSON export file that was just created.
+1. To import the JSON file, use **ADT Explorer** to delete the models and twins following the instructions in earlier tasks, and then import the JSON file that was just created by using the **Import graph** button.
 Note that the models, twins and their properties, and the relationships are recreated.

 This twin graph will be used as the basis for the exercise on querying.